Understanding Let-to-Buy Mortgages

 Author: Pete Mugleston

-There are many reasons that you might want to buy a new home while keeping your current one to earn rental income, but is this possible, and if so, how?
+There are many reasons to buy a new home while keeping your current one to earn rental income, but is this possible, and if so, how?

-In this article, we’ll look at how let-to-buy could be the right solution, how it works, and how to find lenders that are willing to consider this type of mortgage scenario.
+In this article, we’ll examine how let-to-buy could be the right solution, how it works, and how to find lenders willing to consider this type of mortgage scenario.

 What is a let-to-buy mortgage?

-Rather than being an actual mortgage type, let-to-buy is a set of circumstances where you take two different mortgages simultaneously, allowing you to keep your existing home to let out, and purchase a new one.
+Rather than being an actual mortgage type, let-to-buy is a set of circumstances in which you take two different mortgages simultaneously, allowing you to keep your existing home to let out and purchase a new one.

-Some mortgage lenders offer a complete let-to-buy service, which means they will arrange both mortgages for you, however, in some circumstances, it can be more beneficial to take each mortgage with a different lender.
+Some mortgage lenders offer a complete let-to-buy service, which means they will arrange both mortgages for you; however, in some circumstances, taking each mortgage with a different lender can be more beneficial.
 A mortgage broker who specialises in this niche will help you find the most cost-effective and suitable option.

 Who is this suited to?